Required Licenses

 Local Business Permits

-- Requirements: Required if using flammable cleaning supplies; may involve an inspection and adherence to storage regulations.
+- Health Permit: Required if using certain cleaning chemicals or operating in specific environments.
+Involves an inspection and adherence to health regulations.